 (g) legal proceedings that relate to credit provided to you or for which you have applied;

 (h) vehicle-related information such as driving speeds, patterns and locations, fuel fills and purposes of travel including for the provision of telematics services;

-We collect, hold and use your personal information where it is reasonably necessary, so that we can:
+We collect, hold, use and disclose your personal information where it is reasonably necessary, so that we can: